LorePlant/cultivar_offset_24/README.md

 ```
 ![image](https://github.com/user-attachments/assets/3bed7d82-653e-4648-9157-2ef0c0c815f6)

-The majority of cultivars cluster together, with only a few extremes along the positive RDA1 values (colder temperature, higher summer precipitation and higher soil fertility). among them we found genotype such as _Gremigliano di Fauglia_, _Olivastra di Populonia_, and _Frantoio_ with origin from the northern shore of the Mediterranean basin in Tuscany.
+The majority of cultivars cluster together, with only a few extremes along the positive RDA1 values (colder temperature, higher summer precipitation and higher soil fertility).
+Among them we found genotype such as _Gremigliano di Fauglia_, _Olivastra di Populonia_, and _Frantoio_ with origin from the northern shore of the Mediterranean basin in Tuscany.

 Wild genotypes confirm a broader adaptive genetic variance, highlighting two key action points:
 - Maintenance and protection of this genetic diversity.
 - Utilization of western wild germplasm in breeding programs